Thursday, September 29, 2022

 Color (5%): light, amber, thinning edges again.
 4/5

-Overall Impression and Harmony (30%): This is a pretty rich oily bourbon. the age statement is in the range that I like.
-Not too young, you can see the impact of the wood, but it's not overdone.
-There are certain bourbons that I like better and certain bourbons that push the extremes of the category a little more but this is a very good solid bourbon.
+Overall Impression and Harmony (30%): This is a rich oily bourbon.
+The age statement is in the range that I like.
+Not too young, you can see the impact of the wood, but it's balanced.
+I like certain bourbons better and certain bourbons that push the extremes of the category a little more, but this is a delicious solid bourbon.
 19/30

-Retry on Ice (25%): It gets a bit rough on the nose, dirty old apples. still holds its alcohol heat. loses the fun, keeps the rough.
+Retry on Ice (25%): It gets a bit rough on the nose, dirty old apples.
+Still holds its alcohol heat.
+Loses the fun and keeps the rough.
 12/25

 Total Ranking: 62% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill